-This Information Statement, as amended hereby, will be updated from time to time to replace certain stale information with new information and to add supplementary information in connection with the State's general obligation bond offerings.
+This Information Statement, as amended hereby, is updated as of April 23, 2025 to replace certain stale information with new information that has been provided and to add supplementary information in connection with the State's general obligation bond offerings.
 These updates will be indicated by shading such information as exemplified by this paragraph.
 Information not highlighted continues to speak as of February 15, 2025.